expln/metamath-lamp/docs/guide.md

 * In the "Replace with" field enter what you want to change that to (e.g., `A`).

+If you select statement(s) before pressing the icons, a copy of the statements will be places in the "Replace what" field.

 When you press "Find Substitution" the tool will determine if it can apply this substitution (that is, if the results are valid types everywhere).
-If it is, you may may select "Apply" to apply it.
+If it is, you may select "Apply" to apply it.

 ### Proving bottom-up